JsBergbau/MiTemperature2/README.md

 ```

 ## Calibration
 Especially humidity value is often not very accurate.
 You get better results if you calibrate against a known humidity.
 This can be done very easy with common salt (NaCl).
 Make a saturated solution and put it together with the Xiaomi Bluetooth thermometer in an airtight box.
+Ensure that no (salt) water gets in contact with the device.
+Saltwater is very corrosive.
 Wait about 24 hours with a constant temperature.
 You should now have about 75 % relative humidity.
 I don't know how long it takes for the sensors to drift.
 So I will redo this procedure about every year.

 ### Offset calibration
 E.g. mine shows 79 % RH when actually there is 75 %.
 Excecute the script with `-o -4` to substract 4 from the readout value.

 ### Two point calibration
 The offset is not linear over the whole humidity values.
 So you should calibrate at another point.
-MagnesiumChloride is recommended giving about 33% RH at 20 °C. Also Calciumchloride is suitable, but temperaturestability is more critical.
+MagnesiumChloride is recommended giving about 33% RH at 20 °C. Also Calciumchloride is suitable, but the humidity depends more on temperature.
 Be sure to have 20 °C. https://www.salzwiki.de/index.php/Deliqueszenzfeuchte

-The Xiaomi Bluetooth thermometer shows 39% RH at 33% RH.
+My Xiaomi Bluetooth thermometer shows 39% RH at 33% RH.
 So wie here have an offset of 6.
 Another hygrometer show 69 % at 75% RH and 33% RH at 33% RH.
 So offset +6 at 75% TH and offset 0 at 33% RH.
 Example for the Xiaomi to use 2 point calibration:
 At 75% RH you have to substract 4 from the readout value, at 33% RH you have to substract 6.

 `-2p -p2 75 -o2 -4 -p1 33 -o1 -6`
 ```
 -2p: Enables 2 point calibration